cerebraljam/rnn_lstm_nikkei225_predictions/readme.md

-In the 4 symbols that were predicted to go up, 3 did... and 1 didn't.
-Is this luck or a reliable evidence that this model can really predict profitable shares?
+In the 4 symbols that were predicted to go up, 1 did... and 3 didn't.

 # Conclusion